Tech & VC: How to Invest Smarter (Not Harder) in an Ever-Changing Industry

 How An Alumni Connection Led AVG to Sapho—Which Was Acquired by Citrix for $200M

-Top Lead Investors.
-It’s a basic tenet of our investing strategy that we commit to deals only when a lead VC with expertise is lined up.
-We leverage the sector expertise and connections of the lead VCs In conducting our own rigorous due diligence.
+Strong Lead Investors.
+It’s a basic tenet of our investing strategy that we commit to deals only when a lead VC with proven expertise is lined up.
+We leverage the sector expertise and connections of the lead VCs in conducting our own rigorous due diligence.
 We find that taking a deep dive into the track record of potential portfolio partners can offer supplemental insight into the perceived value of a deal.

 How a Class Reunion Led AVG to Jump Bikes—Which Was Acquired by Uber for $200M

 Additionally, every AVG fund has its own Investment Committee composed of a diverse and talented group of alums with experience in VC.
 Before any investment is added to the portfolio, the IC interviews the portfolio company CEO and scores the deal, adding an extra layer of diligence.